th3t3ngu/riposte/README.md

 - Webcrawler which attempts to find and evaluate contact email addresses hosted on the websites in order to potentially automate the admin notification

 ## Disclaimer
-Don't do anything illegal wis this, obviously
+Don't do anything illegal wis this, obviously.

 My native language is German - if any German variables still appear in the code, I apologize; I tried to translate everything.